Solar shingles: Is the look worth the price?

 3. They don't work for every roof material.

-If you're committed to solar shingles, you'll get the most power per square foot from CertainTeed's Solstice Shingles.
+If you're committed to solar shingles, our top pick is CertainTeed's Solstice Shingles.
 It's also worth looking at Tesla for its warranty, SunTegra if you want American-made shingles, LUMA for its wind rating, and GAF if you want different color options.

 Best solar shingles, compared